• beehiiv Blog

 To maximize results, it's best to create multiple recovery campaigns targeting different facets of inactive subscribers.
 For example, you can create separate campaigns for subscribers who last logged into your product in three months, six months, or longer.

-The sooner you reach out to them with a personalized message that speaks to their needs, the better your chance of getting them back on board.
+The sooner you reach out to them with a personalized message that speaks to their needs, the better your chance of getting them back on board will be.

 By proactively addressing inactive subscribers and creating recovery campaigns tailored specifically to them, you can keep your subscriber list healthy and growing.
 With some creativity and effort, these efforts can pay off tenfold in terms of long-term engagement from old customers.